Skip to main content

 Priority Debt: Gas and Electricity

-Your supplier cannot disconnect you in certain situations.
-If you have reached State Pension age, your supplier cannot disconnect you between 1 October and 31 March if either:
+If you've reached State Pension age, your supplier can't disconnect you between 1 October and 31 March if either:

-• You only live with other people who have reached State Pension age or children under 18
+You only live with other people who have reached State Pension age or children under 18 years old.

-If you miss a payment, your supplier will contact you to discuss the debt.
-They must offer you an affordable payment arrangement.
+Initial Contact & Arrears: If you miss a payment, your supplier will contact you to discuss the debt.
+They must offer affordable payment arrangements.

-If you cannot pay, your supplier may install a prepayment meter to recover the debt through a deduction from every top-up.
-You should get advice before this happens, as you may be able to negotiate a better arrangement.
+Prepayment Meter Installation: If you cannot pay, the supplier may install a prepayment meter to recover the debt through a deduction from every top-up.

-If you receive benefits (such as Income Support or Universal Credit), your supplier can apply to the Department for Work and Pensions (DWP) to deduct payments directly from your benefits.
+Third-Party Deductions (Fuel Direct): If you receive benefits (like Income Support or Universal Credit), the supplier can apply to the DWP to deduct payments directly from your benefits.

-As a last resort, your supplier can apply for a court warrant to disconnect your supply, though this is rare.
-They must give you notice: seven days for gas, or seven working days for electricity.
+Legal Action/Disconnection: As a last resort, suppliers can apply for a court warrant to disconnect your supply, though this is rare.
+They must provide notice (seven days for gas, seven working days for electricity).

 Get help